Dental implants Costa Rica: Why should you consider them?

 It happens.
 Losing teeth and then enduring the gap between your smile, affecting your ability to chew properly and even modifying your enjoyment of food and nutrition.
-While these are serious problems, did you know that tooth loss also causes bone loss?
-This is why we wanted to let you know why Dental Implants in Costa Rica is such a great option for you.
+This is why we wanted to let you know why Dental implants in Costa Rica are such a great option for you.

 When a tooth is lost, the jaw beneath that tooth begins to shrink and becomes fragile (due to lack of exercise).
 The loss of a tooth affects your smile and also changes the shape of your face, which makes it look prematurely aged.
 Thankfully there’s a solution for this problem.

-Dental Implants can help you get back to your natural smile.
+Dental implants can help you get back to your natural smile.
 They are used to replace missing teeth, keep your original bone structure, and youthful appearance.
+There are some some cases where dental implants won´t do it, so you may want to check out other dental treatments as the all on four.

 And, what’s the process like?

 There are several techniques for placing dental implants:

 This technique is a surgical one and is done by cutting the gum, in cases in which the tooth was already extracted for a long time.

 This technique is based on the placement of the dental implant without the need to cut the gums.